Note: None of this is implemented.

 - Event-triggered callbacks, whose state guides what happens after an event is triggered.

-Simple Closure
+Closure Definition

-In this case, the closure takes no parameters.
-It infers that the return value is an integer.
-Importantly, the closure's state is established by the variable it binds from the outer scope, in this case the local variable cnt.
 Each time the closure is called, it increments the value held by cnt. which is why it returns a different value each time it is called.

 A closure's state is bound by value, which means it is created using a copy of the bound variable(s).
 Any change to cnt within the closure has no impact on the outer scope's cnt variable.
 (Binding state by reference is also possible, but must be always done explicitly such that the value is a reference.)

-It is often better to define an explicit state.
-It signals to the code reader which variables represent the closure's state.
-It simplifies the code (like here) when the closure variable is not a mirror of an existing variable in an outer scope, but can be initialized with some expression or literal.
-It is also useful when we want to bind by reference.
+- It simplifies the code (like here) when the closure variable is not a mirror of an existing variable in an outer scope, but can be initialized with some expression or literal.

 Closures are values